a2geek/scullion/README.md

 * Space
 * Application

-Each step in the filter hierarchy contains the results from the prior stels.
+Each step in the filter hierarchy contains the results from the prior steps.
 Thus, the organization filter only has the organization.
 Space filters include both space detail as well as organization (if it was processed), etc.

 TODO: If a rule only applies to spaces, the workers will begin processing against a space and skip organizations entirely.
 Same optimization applies to applications.